 It’s by far the area where I’ve found the best deals for Christmas shopping.

-If you are going to shop for Christmas presents, then have a look at Hviezdolav’s Square.
+If you are looking for Christmas presents, then have a look at Hviezdolav’s Square.

 Chances are that you will buy everything you need for half the budget you intended to spend.